poojagupta20/DSpace_Documentation_DiracAI/README.md

-## installing source code frontend and backend
+## Installation of dspace  Frontend and Backend codes

 -   `cd [dspace]/source`